Thoughts & Progress

 40–65 attaining enlightenment (菩提 bodai), and 66–88 entering nirvana (涅槃 nehan).

-“We feel ourselves part of wild Nature, kin to everything.”
+part of wild Nature,

 John Muir